fujaba/fulibTables/README.md

 ```
 <!-- end_code_fragment: -->

-Alternatively, we may expand the assignmentsTable by a "Points" column:
+Alternatively, we may expand the assignment table by a `Points` column:

 <!-- insert_code_fragment: FulibTables.pointsTable | fenced:java -->
 ```java